abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ## Reach your website using `https` protocol

-You can now connect to your abcdesktop desktop pulic web site using `https` protocol.
+You can now connect to your public abcdesktop website using `https` protocol.

 ![reach your website using https](img/https-dns-connect.png)

-The status is secured and we get some informations from the certificate
+The status is secured and we get some information from the certificate

 ![reach your website using https](img/certificate-ingress-ok.png)

 ## See real client IP address behind ingress controller

-Now that your application is publically exposed, maybe you are wondering about security and traffic inside your cluster.
+Now that your application is publicly exposed, you may be wondering about security and traffic inside your cluster.
-For example, the console module of abcdesktop should not be accessible to everyone as it is designed to be an administrator console.
-That is why when you install abcdesktop there is a pool of permit IPs that is specify in the od.config file.
+For example, the console module of abcdesktop should not be accessible to everyone, as it is designed to be an administrator console.
+That is why, when you install abcdesktop, there is a pool of permitted IP addresses specified in the `od.config` file.

 ```
 ManagerController': { 'permitip': [ '10.0.0.0/8', '172.16.0.0/12', '192.168.0.0/16', 'fd00::/8', '169.254.0.0/16', '127.0.0.0/8' ] }
 ```

-By default the configuration only permit private network defined in [rfc1918](https://datatracker.ietf.org/doc/html/rfc1918) and [rfc4193](https://datatracker.ietf.org/doc/html/rfc4193).
-So as your service is publically exposed, none of your visitors should be able to access to console.
-But when you try, you will actually be able to play with console normally, which is not the expected behaviour.
+By default, the configuration only permits private networks as defined in [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918) and [RFC 4193](https://datatracker.ietf.org/doc/html/rfc4193).
+Because your service is publicly exposed, none of your visitors should be able to access the console.
+However, you may find that you can access the console normally, which is not the expected behavior.

 ![access console ok](../img/access_console.png)